mattvenn/turtleprize/lesson-3.md

 # Introduction

-In the 2nd lesson, students learnt more about python, including how to implement loops and use variables.
+In the 2nd lesson, students learnt more about Python, including how to implement loops and use variables.
 We also covered Sabotage, a game to improve resiliance to syntax errors.

 # Learning objectives